viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Terraform Graph ##

-Terraform graph refers to a visual representation of the dependency relationship b/w sources defined in your terraform configuration.
+Terraform graph refers to a visual representation of the dependency relationship b/w resources defined in your terraform configuration.

 1. Under terraform-graph/graph.tf run `terrfaorm init`
 2. Run the `terraform graph` we can able to see the output.